Nancy Raabe: Musical compositions

 Raabe's compositions are included in the St Olaf Choirbook for Women (2017) and the St Olaf Choirbook for Men (2015).

 Every year, Raabe writes and shares an original tune for an ancient Christmas carol, including Carol of the Birds and The Clanging of Joybells.

 Raabe's setting of Savior of the Nations, Come was featured at the 2019 Christmas Eve concert of the Duke University Chapel Choir, telecast on CBS.
 Her original arrangement of the Langston Hughes poem I Dream A World was a finalist for first prize at the 2010 Ithaca College Choral Composition Festival.

 Raabe and her husband have commissioned about 80 hymn settings, concertatos, anthems, organ suites, and other music for the Christian church since 1990.

 They also established the Raabe Prize For Excellence In Sacred Composition, which is awarded by the Association of Lutheran Church Musicians biennially.
 The Raabe Prize also supports other activities aiding composers and worship leaders.

-Raabe is the president of the Association of Lutheran Church Musicians.
+From 2022 to 2025, Raabe was the president of the Association of Lutheran Church Musicians.
 She is a member of the advisory board for the Center for Church Music at Concordia University Chicago.